tm-LBenson/reading-notes/README.md

 # Code 102 Reading Notes

-_This is where the notes for the 102 course would be_
+_This is where the notes for the 102 course would be had I not tested into 201_

 # Code 201 Reading Notes

-> This will serve as a table of contents for the reading assignments I will be taking.
+> This will serve as a table of contents for the 201 reading assignments I will be taking.

 **Table of Contents:**